KimPiks/BeStrong---Website-Layout/README.md

 # Image Gallery
 A project for college.<br>
-Gdańsk University of Technology 2023, basics of programing
+Gdańsk University of Technology 2023, hypertext and hypermedia

 ![screenshot](screenshot.png)